 Mothers of the Year Award Luncheon 2020

 Thank you for your interest in the Mothers of the Year Award Luncheon and supporting the American Cancer Society in our mission to Save Lives, Celebrate Lives and Lead the Fight in a World Without Cancer.
 As a scientific evidence-based organization, we have been closely monitoring the COVID-19 and our #1 priority is the health and well-being of our volunteers, staff, guests and especially those with compromised immune systems and currently battling cancer.
-After much consideration by senior leadership at the American Cancer Society, our Co-Chairs and honorees, we have decided to postpone the event to the fall, and will follow up once the exact date is confirmed.
+After much consideration by senior leadership at the American Cancer Society, our Co-Chairs and honorees, we have decided to host the event virtually on October 19, 2020.
+Exact timing will be announced later this summer.

 Cancer does not stop and neither do we in the fight to find a cure.
 Those affected by cancer are counting on us regardless of the circumstances.
 It is for that reason, we are committed to continuing our mission by rerouting quickly to keep raising funds for research and mission priorities for those who need it the most: our patients, caregivers, families, and volunteers.